Betim-Hodza/linux-package-metadata/README.md

 ### Security Considerations

 - All downloads use HTTPS where available
+- **Digital signature verification** for package authenticity and integrity
-- Package checksums are validated when present
+- Package checksums are validated when present (SHA256/SHA512)
+- **Multi-layer verification**: Signatures + checksums provide comprehensive validation
 - No code execution from downloaded content
 - Comprehensive input validation and sanitization
+- **Supply chain security**: Verifies packages are from legitimate distribution sources

 ## Contributing